Autofrettage: Overview

 The start point is a single steel tube of internal diameter slightly less than the desired calibre.
-The tube is subjected to internal pressure of sufficient magnitude to enlarge the bore and in the process the inner layers of the metal are stretched in tension beyond their elastic limit.
+The tube is subjected to internal pressure of sufficient magnitude to enlarge the bore; in the process, the inner layers of the metal are stretched in tension beyond their elastic limit.
 This means that the inner layers have been stretched to a point where the steel is no longer able to return to its original shape once the internal pressure has been removed.
 Although the outer layers of the tube are also stretched, the degree of internal pressure applied during the process is such that they are not stretched beyond their elastic limit.
 The reason why this is possible is that the stress distribution through the walls of the tube is non-uniform.
 Its maximum value occurs in the metal adjacent to the source of pressure, decreasing markedly towards the outer layers of the tube.
-The strain is proportional to the stress applied within the elastic limit; therefore the expansion at the outer layers is less than at the bore.
-Because the outer layers remain elastic they attempt to return to their original shape; however, they are prevented from doing so completely by the new permanently stretched inner layers.
+The strain is proportional to the stress applied within the elastic limit; therefore, the expansion at the outer layers is less than at the bore.
+Because the outer layers remain elastic, they attempt to return to their original shape; however, they are prevented from doing so completely by the now-permanently-stretched inner layers.
 The effect is that the inner layers of the metal are put under compression by the outer layers in much the same way as though an outer layer of metal had been shrunk on as with a built-up gun.
-This can be better understood by assuming thick walled tube as multilayer tube.
+This can be better understood by imagining the thick-walled tube as a multilayer tube.

 The next step is to subject the compressively strained inner layers to a low-temperature treatment (LTT) which results in the elastic limit being raised to at least the autofrettage pressure employed in the first stage of the process.
 Finally, the elasticity of the barrel can be tested by applying internal pressure once more, but this time care is taken to ensure that the inner layers are not stretched beyond their new elastic limit.
-The end result is an inner surface of the gun barrel with a residual compressive stress able to counterbalance the tensile stress that would be induced when the gun is discharged.
-In addition the material has a higher tensile strength due to work hardening.
+The end result is an inner surface of the gun barrel with a residual compressive stress able to counterbalance the tensile stress induced when the gun is discharged.
+In addition, the material has a higher tensile strength due to work hardening.